Syssos/Learning_Go/README.md

 For more installation on installing Go from the source, please refer to their documentation https://golang.org/doc/install/source

-1. Extract the information within the downloaded archive file downloaded from the Go website, to /usr/local this should look like ``` go[version #].linux-amd64.tar.gz ```
+1. Download and extract the archive file from the Go website, to "/usr/local".
+The file downloaded should look similar to ``` go[version #].linux-amd64.tar.gz ```

-	**Important:** Files stored in the location /usr/local/go will need to be removed or overwritten if they exist to ensure the installation has no errors.
-To ensure the location is cleared and no files are there we will remove that file and then extract the tar.gz file
+	**Important:** Files stored in the location /usr/local/go will need to be removed if they exist to ensure the installation has no errors.
+To ensure the location is cleared and no files are at that location we will remove that file and then extract the tar.gz file to that location.

-	\* Note that in this case I am using the Go version 1.16.3 tar.gz at the time of creating this, so the file name may need to be replaced if you copy and paste this snippet
+	\* Note that I am using the Go version 1.16.3 tar.gz at the time of creating this, so the file name "go1.16.3.linux-amd64.tar.gz" may need to be replaced if you copy and paste this snippet

 	``` sudo rm -rf /usr/local/go && sudo tar -C /usr/local -xzf go1.16.3.linux-amd64.tar.gz ```